Explore the New River like the voyageurs of old on this two-day rafting trip.

 The total trip is 2 days from the time you leave base camp until you return.
 We spend most of both of them on the water, with the second day being a bit shorter.

-We provide transportation to and from the river, all rafting equipment (helmet, life jacket, paddle & boat), professional guides in each raft, tents, sleeping pad, meals and eating utensils.
+We provide transportation to and from the river, all rafting equipment (helmet, life jacket, paddle & boat), professional guides in each raft, tents, meals and eating utensils.
 We will supply you with a dry bag for your campsite gear.

 On day one, you'll have breakfast at our resort, a riverside lunch and dinner at your campsite.
 The following day, you will have breakfast at the campsite and a hearty snack on the river.